Poltuu/Harpoon/README.md

 ### How are webhooks registrations matched to an incoming notification

-WebHooks registrations are matched to incoming notifications via then union of two mechanisms:
+WebHooks registrations are matched to incoming notifications via the matching of `TriggerId`.

-- matching of `TriggerId`
-- matching of `Payload`

 By default, `Notification.TriggerId` needs to match `WebHook.Trigger` exactly.
 It is possible to use pattern matching (see below) to let the user match a wider range of events.

 WebHooks need also to not be paused.

-The user may also filter which webhooks he is interested in, by indicating in the `Parameters` property of one of the `WebHookFilter` of the `WebHook`.
-``Parameters`` is simply a `Dictionary<string, object>`.
-By default, it is possible to filter on nested properties using a dot i.e. `["property1.sub.value"] = 2`.
-The property matching is case insensitive by default.

 The following example shows different `WebHook` and if they match or not the given notification.